- There are only a handful of dangerous animals in Hawaii.

 You’ll normally find the females scurrying around in sandy areas, although sometimes they’ll head inside if they sense prey.
 The male wasps are usually found on flowers, or flying low to the ground looking for potentially friendly females.

-Although their nickname is quite unnerving, the Red Velvet ant is not aggressive and will only sting as a last defence.
-A sting to a human can be extremely painful, but usually fades after about 30 minutes.
+Although their nickname is quite unnerving, the Red Velvet ant is not aggressive and will only sting as a last defense.
+A sting on a human can be extremely painful but usually fades after about 30 minutes.
 Also, the actual toxicity of their venom is quite low, so further medical problems are unlikely.

 Sharks attacks in Hawaii happen at the rate of 2-3 per year, which is one of the lowest rates in the world.
 Since records began in 1828, there have only been 11 shark fatalities recorded, mostly around the island of Maui.